alexyuly/chil/README.md

 Encapsulated class inheritance is a well-intentioned contradiction, because developers' dual instincts towards *encapsulating* logic and *extending* it are both valid and useful.
 However, if both encapsulation and inheritance are needed to implement a design pattern, then compositional typing is a superior choice in lieu of class types.

-#### "I Thought, Object-Orientation And Composition Are Opposites?"

-No. Object-orientation and composition are independent concepts.
+Object-orientation and composition are independent concepts.
 Objects can be composed, just like functions.
 Composition allows for *extending* types without violating *encapsulation*, because the extension is indirect: a child type *contains the data of its parent*, but it *does not inherit control over the parent's logic*.

-#### "I Thought, Object-Orientation Is An Anti-Pattern?"

 Object-orientation is a good thing if it promotes encapsulation of logic.
 However, class inheritance has been extremely overused in application development.

+### Complete Runtime Reflection

+One major design goal of STARCH is to achieve "complete runtime reflection", so that any instance of a type is identical to the definition of that type, meaning that the structure of an application's state at runtime is identical to the structure of its state at compile time, since an application is an instance of a type.
+One implication is that an application could be manipulated at runtime with no interruption in service beyond the local area of the manipulation, in almost surgical fashion.

 # STARCH High-Level Design